 Community and Popularity

-GitHub exists for a longer time and has more projects, contributors and community.
+GitHub has existed for a longer time and has more projects, contributors, and community.
 GitLab is ramping up but is still behind GitHub.
-Therefore, from business and marketing point of view, GitHub is the preferable alternative
+Therefore, from a business and marketing point of view, GitHub is the preferable alternative

 CI/CD